gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 ### Overview

-The Common Custom User Data Gradle Plugin for Gradle Enterprise enhances published Build Scans by adding a set of Tags, Links and Custom Values that have proven to be useful for many users of Gradle Enterprise.
+The Common Custom User Data Gradle Plugin for Gradle Enterprise enhances published build scans by adding a set of tags, links and custom values that have proven to be useful for many users of Gradle Enterprise.

 You can leverage this plugin for your project in one of two ways:
-1. Apply the published plugin directly in your build and immediately benefit from enhanced Build Scans
+1. Apply the published plugin directly in your build and immediately benefit from enhanced build scans.
-2. Copy this repository and develop a customized version of the plugin which will standardize Gradle Enterprise usage across multiple projects
+2. Copy this repository and develop a customized version of the plugin which will standardize Gradle Enterprise usage across multiple projects.

-Out of the box, this plugin will enhance all Build Scans published with additional tags, links and custom values.
+Out of the box, this plugin enhances all build scans published with additional tags, links and custom values.
 These include:
 - A tag representing the Operating System.
 - A tag representing how the build was invoked, be that from your IDE (IDEA, Eclipse, Android Studio) or from the command-line.
-- A `CI` tag for builds run on CI.
-In addition, a set of tags, links and custom values specific to the CI server will be added.
+- A tag representing builds run on CI, together with a set of tags, links and custom values specific to the CI server running the build.
-  - The following CI servers are supported: Jenkins, Team City, Circle CI, Bamboo, GitHub Actions, Gitlab and Travis.
-- For `git` repositories, custom values with the Commit ID, Branch and the output of `git status`
+- For `git` repositories, information on the commit id, branch name, status, and whether the checkout is dirty or not.

 ### Applying the published plugin